 What is cryotherapy treatment like?

-The cryo facial treatment uses “cryogenically-cooled air of up to -160 degrees Fahrenheit” to target the complexion and help aid in the reduction of said symptoms.
+The cryo facial treatment uses a “cryogenically-cooled air of up to -160 degrees Fahrenheit” to target the complexion and help aid in the reduction of said symptoms.
 “The skin on your face is much more sensitive and the benefits max out at -160F,” which is why the temperature is kept so low Hoekman notes.
 Unlike traditional facials, a cryofacial is a quickie.
 It lasts up to 12 minutes and can be applied to a full face of makeup.
 But, there is so much more to a cryofacial — and cryotherapy in general — than a blast of cold air to the face.

 The treatment itself uses liquid nitrogen vapor to super-cool the skin, which “triggers neuro-receptors to stimulate the flight response in our bodies, [which] hyper-circulates blood, distributes nutrients and enzymes, and flushes out toxins,” explains Hoekman.
 The process sets off “a domino effect of anti-inflammatory factors and endorphins, as well as lowers cortisol [aka, the stress hormone],” he adds.

 Cryotherapy on the body requires a little more preparation.
 Before going into a cryotherapy sauna, you will strip down (women can go in nude, men should wear boxer briefs for additional protection) and cover your hands and feet with socks and gloves.
-Then, you will enter the ice sauna chamber and begin a treatment of up to three minutes.
+Then, you will enter the ice sauna chamber and begin treatment of up to three minutes.
 The biggest misconception of a cryotherapy session is that you will experience a freezing sensation — the cryotherapy air lacks moisture, which means that you will feel cool but not uncomfortable.
 All in all, the many cold sauna benefits are definitely worth a quick chill.

 Cryotherapy vs. Infrared Sauna